 Source: IMF.
 Notes: All figures 2015 predictions

 The global financial crisis significantly disrupted the banking and financial sectors of Kuwait, offsetting the large gains that were made during previous periods.
-Falling asset prices have had a negative impact on balance sheets and several institutions within the country faced rising numbers of non-performing loans.
+Falling asset prices have had a negative impact on balance sheets, and several institutions within the country faced rising numbers of non-performing loans.
 Banks were forced to set aside large provisions that strengthened their financial positions going into the post-crisis period.
-Kuwaiti banks also benefited from a central bank guarantee on deposits aiming to promote confidence in the minds of customers and depositors.
+Kuwaiti banks also benefitted from a central bank guarantee on deposits aiming to promote confidence in the minds of customers and depositors.

-“In our view, the Islamic banking framework provides a natural advantage against macroeconomic shocks due to its inherent emphasis on transparency, minimal use of leverage and asset-based finance”, argues Muqames.
+“In our view, the Islamic banking framework provides a natural advantage against macroeconomic shocks due to its inherent emphasis on transparency, minimal use of leverage and asset-based finance,” said Muqames.
 “Credit is also due to KIB’s exceptional leadership at the time for navigating the bank through the most acute period of the crisis.
 Our senior management, which I was not yet a part of, not only succeeded in adapting the bank’s strategy to fit with the new operating environment, but they instilled confidence among all KIB employees which I believe serves as the primary test during a crisis.”

 Proper segmentation and tailoring innovative products and services to meet the needs of these markets has fuelled KIB’s success in this area, and 2015 looks set to be another busy year for KIB as it plans to acquire an ever greater share of the market as a fully fledged Islamic finance institution.